kekkoq/smart-store-keiko/README.md

 </details>

-### 3.3   Run the Data Preparation Script
+3.3 Run the Data Preparation Script

-This project uses a modular structure with relative imports, so the data_prep.py script must be run as part of the package.
+To execute the data preparation module with relative imports, run the script as part of the package using the -m flag: python -m src.analytics_project.data_prep
-To execute the script correctly, run the following command from the root of the repository:

-python -m src.analytics_project.data_prep

-This tells Python to treat the folder as a package, allowing relative imports like:

-from .utils_logger import init_logger
+This tells Python to treat the folder as a package, enabling relative imports like: from .utils_logger import init_logger

-Tip: If you run the script directly with python src/analytics_project/data_prep.py, you'll likely see an error like
+Tip: Avoid running the script directly like this: python src/analytics_project/data_prep.py

+Doing so may result in:
 ImportError: attempted relative import with no known parent package

-Always use the -m flag for package-aware execution
+Always use -m for package-aware execution.

 ### 3.4 Build Project Documentation